MZaFaRM/DataForge/README.md

    pip install -r requirements.txt
    ```

-2. Open the `main.py` file and enter your database connection details and the number of rows you want to insert.
+2. Setup the .env file with the database connection details and configure the main.py according to your requirements.

 3. Run the `main.py` script to start the data population process.